Azure-Samples/semantic-kernel-rag-chat/README.md

 ## Add a memory store in our Azure Function
-1. Open a terminal window, change to the directory with your project file (e.g., `myrepo/src/myfunc`), and run the `dotnet` commands below to add Semantic Kernel Qdrant Memory Store to your project.
+1. Open a terminal window, change to the directory with your project file (e.g., `myrepo/src/myfunc`), and run the `dotnet` commands below to add the Semantic Kernel Qdrant Memory Store to your project.
     ```bash
     dotnet add package Microsoft.SemanticKernel.Connectors.Memory.Qdrant --prerelease
     ```